harvester/docs/docs/networking/vip.md

 ## Configure VIP
 Users can specify the VIP during installation.
 It can either be configured via DHCP or static method.

-> Note: In PXE Boot mode, Harvester install has not support DHCP method yet.
-We will support it in next release.
+> Note: In PXE boot, Harvester does not support setting the VIP via DHCP.
+It will be addressed in the next release.
 > Issue: https://github.com/harvester/harvester/issues/1410